 Please note that this program is for IAB Members only.

-As rich media display advertising in mobile applications and on the mobile web has become more popular over the last several years, various innovative companies have accepted the challenge of creating an ecosystem for mobile rich media ad serving.
+As mobile rich media advertising has become more popular over the last several years, various innovative companies have accepted the challenge of creating an ecosystem for mobile rich media ad serving.
 Innovation in mobile rich media advertising creates exciting possibilities for content publishers and advertisers, but it has also created inefficiencies that can delay and inhibit the optimal monetization of content.

 Without MRAID, different apps (incorporating different rich media vendors’ software development kits, or SDKs) have disparate API requirements that creative developers must use to communicate with the SDK and the app.
 Therefore, the same creative has to be rewritten, potentially multiple times, in order to run across different apps.
 MRAID establishes a common API that diverse SDK vendors will support.

-This means that rich media ads written to the MRAID spec will run within MRAID compliant applications from any publisher using an MRAID compliant SDK.
+This means that rich media ads written to the MRAID spec will run within MRAID compliant applications from any publisher using any MRAID-compliant SDK.
 Put another way, agencies will be able to quickly and easily run creative across applications from different publishers.

 At present, individual apps/app publishers are NOT required to separately certify their apps as MRAID compliant, assuming those apps have integrated an MRAID-compliant SDK.
 If feedback from the market suggests that publisher implementations can affect or disrupt an SDK’s MRAID compliance, the IAB will revisit this position, and require compliance attestations from app publishers as well as rich media vendors.

 The compliance program has been designed to integrate into compliant member sites with ease.
 The IAB suggests that compliant member sites post the appropriate MRAID compliance seal in their online media kit as well as in their print versions.
-Media buyers will be educated about the benefits of MRAID and be encouraged to look for the seal.
+Media buyers are increasingly aware of the benefits of MRAID and are encouraged to look for the official IAB seal.
 The compliance seal must be placed according to IAB standards and should not be altered in any way.